twtygqyy/resnet-cifar10/README.md

 zero-padding with 2 pixels for each side and crop with 32x32

 ## Result
-Resnet-20: best model achieved 0.927 accuracy on test datasets
+Resnet-20: best model achieved 0.927 accuracy on test datasets for single round and single crop

-Resnet-32:
+Resnet-32: best model achieved 0.9364 accuracy on test datasets for single round and single crop

 Resnet-56: